 Interpretation: Not as much established application practice exists of the interpretation of a network service as does of the interpretation of a communications service.
 Traficom has provided guidance concerning the interpretation of a network operator and network service to different communal and local actors who construct, for example, fibre networks, as well as in some implementations involving several actors.

 Primarily, a mere construction or ownership of a communications network is not considered to be public telecommunications.
-The operations become telecommunications when the network is provided or used for transmitting public communications services.
+The operations become telecommunications when the network is provided or used for public communications services or interpersonal communication services.
 In its guidance, Traficom's starting point has been, in terms of assessing a telecommunications operator, that a telecommunications operator is an operator that administrates the network and exercises power of decision concerning to whom the network is provided.
 It is not relevant how many telecommunications operators (service provider) operate in the network.

 To draw a clear line between network and service operators is sometimes difficult.
 On the other hand, it does not have a crucial significance except in certain obligations related to significant market power and universal service.
 Especially with regard to IP networks and IP-based services, drawing a line can be based on interpretations.
 For example in communications services provided via internet access, the provider of a communications service may possess, at minimum, nothing but the server which is used for implementing and routing on the open internet.

 - decisions issued by the Court of Justice of the EU and the Supreme Administrative Court (KHO) (decision issued by the Court of Justice of the European Communities concerning iMez vs. TeliaSonera C-192/08 and KHO 2010:55, Reg.no.
 177/2/07) would seem to steer, to some extent, to a restrictive interpretation of a network operator and